davols/android-light-dasftp/README.md

 - Home should link to shared pictures with thumbnail
 - Being able to have several sites saved
 - Error handling while uploading
-- Icon
-- Auto add tags such as '[img]' in clipboard

 Question is how to make it as simple as possible but also user-friendly and how many functions that should be implemented